 If cash is given by the buyer, the cost of the new asset is the sum of the cash paid and the lower of the old asset’s fair or book value.
 For the above example, these entries would be recorded if the buyer were to give $5,000 cash in addition to the old asset:

-If the fair value of the new asset is more reliably known, the cost of the new asset is the lower of the fair value or the sum of the cash paid plus the book value of the old asset.
+If the fair value of the new asset is known more reliably, then the cost of the new asset is either the fair value or the sum of the cash paid plus the book value of the old asset, whichever is lower.

 Exchanges With Cash Received